 If you are using Avast Antivirus or other tools and it gives you a “Router is Vulnerable” message, there are a few things that can be checked.

-First, it is possible that it is a false positive which Avast thinking there is a problem when there is not one.
+First, it is possible that it is a false positive with Avast software detecting an issue when there is not one.